o3de/o3de.org/content/docs/userguide/particles/editor/reference.md

 ---
-description: ' Use the particle parameters and attributes to modify how emitters and particles look and behave in the &ALYlong; &particle-editor; . '
+description: ' Use the particle parameters and attributes to modify how emitters and particles look and behave in the Amazon Lumberyard Particle Editor . '
 title: Particles Attributes Reference
 ---
 # Particles Attributes Reference {#particle-editor-reference}